..

 process(data)

-This Operator also allows a user to reuse an expression in the case of regex matching.
+This operator also allows a user to reuse an expression in the case of regex matching.

 import re